Mussil/Selecting-Random-Numbers-GUI/readme.md

 # Random application

-Randomly select question numbers for each part, while each part has a Different value range.
+This program is a utility for a project where there are 4 parts and a total of 24 tasks for each part the user has to get task numbers randomly

 ## Getting Started